Obama encourages Boy Scouts of America to end ban on gays

 Since coming into office, Obama has presided over several moves to reduce discrimination against gays, including ending the "don't ask, don't tell" policy that prevented gay men and women from serving openly in the military.

-He also stopped his administration from defending the Defense of Marriage Act, which forbade gay married couples from obtaining the same benefits that heterosexual couples receive.
+He also stopped his administration from defending the Defence of Marriage Act, which forbade gay married couples from obtaining the same benefits that heterosexual couples receive.

 Obama also voiced his support for gay rights during his high profile second Inaugural address last month.